iovation/deviceprint-SDK-Android/README.md

-Title: iovation FraudForce Android SDK Library
+Title: TransUnion TruValidate Device Risk Android SDK Library

-# IOVATION FRAUDFORCE ANDROID SDK LIBRARY
+# TRUVALIDATE DEVICE RISK ANDROID SDK LIBRARY

+## What is TruValidate Device Risk?
+**FraudForce is now Device Risk.
+Our device-based products, such as Device Risk and Device-Based Authentication (formerly ClearKey), are critical components of our fraud and identity solutions; the new names make it easy to quickly understand our extensive capabilities.
+We have united these solutions under the TransUnion TruValidate brand.
+We have taken care not to update anything that might affect your implementations; as a result you'll still see legacy names in some places.**

 ## Overview

-Follow these steps to implement the iovation FraudForce SDK for Android.
+Follow these steps to implement the TruValidate Device Risk SDK for Android.

 ## About Mobile Integration

-iovation identifies devices through information collected by the iovation FraudForce SDK run on an end-user’s mobile device.
-The FraudForce SDK inspects the device to generate a blackbox that contains all device information available.
+TransUnion identifies devices through information collected by the Device Risk SDK run on an end-user’s mobile device.
+The Device Risk SDK inspects the device to generate a blackbox that contains all device information available.
 This blackbox must then be transmitted to your servers to be used in a risk check.

-The iovation FraudForce SDK integrates with native and hybrid apps.
+The Device Risk SDK integrates with native and hybrid apps.
 Hybrid apps mix native code with content that runs inside a web view.

 ## Android Integration Files and Requirements